+Many children and adults struggle with how to learn to spell.
+In fact, even gifted children sometimes struggle with learning how to spell.
 Your child does not have to have a learning disability to have problems with spelling.
 Any child can be overwhelmed with spelling.

-Can you imagine spelling not being hard for your child?
-Can you imagine the day you read their writing assignment and you understand words they wrote because they didn’t misspell them?
-It can happen!
-Spelling doesn’t have to be hard if you understand the 8 ways we actually put letters together to make words.
+- Can you imagine the day you read their writing assignment and you understand words they wrote because they didn’t misspell them?

-Spelling Defined
+Learn to Spell: Spelling Defined

 Spelling is closely related to phonics and the word attack skills of encoding and decoding.
 In fact, there is a direct connection between spelling, phonics, decoding, and encoding.